-Bad behavior is a way of attracting attention (tattoos, piercings, trashy language or attire, wearing pants half-mast, defiance of authority, etc.).
-"Bad" people can be thrilling to be around.
-They can be dangerous and even a hint of danger gets bystanders' adrenaline going.
+Bad behavior is a way of attracting attention--tattoos, piercings, trashy language or attire, wearing pants half-mast, defiance of authority... .
+"Bad" people are often thrilling to be around.
+They can be unpredictable and dangerous, and even a hint of danger gets readers' adrenaline pumping.

-An interesting character would be a Good girl who knows when and how to be Bad, but I've yet to encounter a definitive archetype for her in literature or film.
-Any candidates come to mind?
-How about Marshall Kane's wife in High Noon, a Quaker who kills one of the Miller Gang to save her husband?
+An interesting character would be a good girl who knows when and how to be Bad, but I've yet to encounter a definitive archetype except Marshall Kane's wife in High Noon.
+[Spoier alert] She's a Quaker who steps over her pacifist boundaries to kill one of the Miller Gang to save her husband.

 How would you classify Scarlet O'Hara?
-Anna Karenina?
 Nabokov's Lolita?
 Ibsen's Electra and Hedda Gabler?
-Madame Bovary?
 Hemingway's Lady Ashley?
 Fitzgerald's Daisy?
 Mrs. Mulray in Chinatown?
 Or Susan Alexander, Kane's mistress in Citizen Kane?

 Inhibitions are the inner rules for good behavior governed in the crebral cortex, the part of the brain where logic and reason reside.
-They can be overridden by signals from the medulla oblongata, where survival and procreation are governed.
+They can be overridden by the medulla oblongata, the region of the brain where survival and procreation are governed.
 Animal virtues.
 "Good" behavior must be learned whereas "Bad" behavior is most often natural or instinctual and must be repressed in order to remain Good.
 Some of us are better at self-control than others.
 Tiger Woods, Lindsey Lohan and Bill Clinton are popular examples.

 In The Art of Dramatic Writing, Lajos Egri's formula for character analysis may be paraphrased as: Psychology (how we behave) equals Physiology (our physical appearance and environment) plus Sociology (interactions with others), primarily during childhood.
 Now complicate Egri's forumla with the universal propensity of people to posess at least two identities, a public (or social) persona and a private one.
 Politicians are adept at maintaining a refined public persona and when they stumble they're accused of flip-flopping.